Which Countries Produce the Most Gem Diamonds?

 For many years we published this page when it was very legitimate to use the terms "diamond production" and "diamond mining" as equivalent - at least for gem-quality diamonds.

 That has changed.

 The United States Geological Survey reports that in 2015, an estimated $52.4 million dollars' worth of gem-quality diamonds were produced in laboratories within the United States.
 An unknown amount is also being produced in laboratories outside of the United States.
-Most of these synthetic stones are entering the gemstone market and disclosed as "lab-created" or "synthetic" at the time of sale to consumers.
+Most of these synthetic diamonds are entering the gemstone market and disclosed as "lab-created" or "lab grown" or "synthetic" at the time of sale to consumers.
 When this occurs these man-made diamonds generally sell at a price that is at least 25% lower than the cost of natural diamonds for stones of similar size and quality.